-DOEE has also prepared a Community Involvement Plan (CIP) that serves as a planning tool to promote mutual communication between the public, stakeholders, and parties potentially responsible for the pollution, throughout the investigative phase and, any remedial cleanup phase.
+For the public, stakeholders, and parties potentially responsible for pollution, DOEE has also prepared a Community Involvement Plan (CIP) for the Anacostia River Sediment Project that serves as a planning tool to promote an open dialogue throughout the Department’s investigation and during any remedial cleanup.
 DOEE is fully committed to involving the public in every phase of the investigation and cleanup efforts in a substantial and significant manner to meet established goals.
-The Community Involved Plan is posted below, as well as responses to public comments on the plan.
+The Community Involvement Plan is posted below.

-If you have any questions or comments on the Anacostia River sediment project, please contact Dev Murali, Remedial Project Manager at email@example.com.
+If you have any questions regarding community involvement for the Anacostia River Sediment Project, please contact Gretchen Mikeska, Anacostia Coordinator at [email protected].